vfarcic/vfarcic.github.io/chaos/what.md

 Note:
 To begin with, we want to define a steady-state hypothesis.
 We want to know how does the system look like before and after some actions.
 We want to confirm the steady-state, and then we want to simulate some real-world events.
 And after those events, we want to confirm the steady-state again.
 We also want to collect metrics, to observe dashboards, and to have alerts that will notify us when our system misbehaves.
 In other words, we're trying very hard to disrupt the steady-state.
 The less damage we're able to do, the more confidence we will have in our system.

-The summary of the process we discussed is as follows.
+So, the summary of the processes is:

 1. **Define the steady-state hypothesis**
 2. **Confirm the steady-state**